 Rings & Things' founder Russ Nobbs started his jewelry career in the 1960's selling handmade wire name pins and beaded wire earrings at state fairs around the Pacific Northwest.
 In 1972, after several years on the fair circuit, he opened a tiny retail jewelry store in Spokane, Washington.
 Over the years, the store's earrings were joined by turquoise rings, ethnic & hand-crafted sterling silver jewelry, beads ... and a whole lot more.

 When the original store's location was torn down to build a bank, Rings & Things moved to a nearby downtown shopping mall where the retail store expanded to include a small mail-order business.
 Our original 19-page catalog grew over the years to become a 750 page print catalog.
 Now, instead of a print catalog, all of our items are available 24/7 in our online store.

-In 2000, we closed our downtown mall store to focus on growing mail-order and online business — Rings & Things had become a jewelry supply resource for the nation and the world!
+In 2000, we closed our downtown mall store to focus on growing mail-order and online business -- Rings & Things had become a jewelry supply resource for the nation and the world!
 When we outgrew our downtown mail-order digs, we bought our own warehouse in 2005.
 In our current home, we're ready as ever to help you with your jewelry-making needs!
 Our Spokane Showroom features thousands of items on display and holds regular demos and hands-on workshops.